This EITI Report was published in December 2020 and covers the 2018 fiscal year. It is the Philippines' 6th EITI Report.

 Oil and gas service contracts (PSCs) are awarded through competitive public bidding, while mining permits are awarded through direct negotiation.
 Several moratoriums on the issuance of mining licenses implemented in previous years from 2012 to 2017 have affected the number of mining projects in the country.

-As of October 2017, there were 313 Mineral Production Sharing Agreements, 5 Financial or Technical Assistance Agreements and 22 Exploration Permits for the mining sector.
-There were 22 active oil and gas service contracts in 2017, and 70 active coal operating contract holders.
+As of February 2021, there were 309 Mineral Production Sharing Agreements, 5 Financial or Technical Assistance Agreements and 13 existing Exploration Permits for the mining sector.

 Approved mining permits and contracts